-With the support of Mondelez India, Save the Children India launched a vaccination drive to reach the vulnerable population of Baddi in Himachal Pradesh and provide access to scientific, evidence-based information on COVID-19 vaccinations in a way that the community understood and dispelled any misinformation around it.
+With the support of the district administration, Save the Children launched a vaccination drive to reach the vulnerable population of Baddi in Himachal Pradesh and provide access to scientific, evidence-based information on COVID-19 vaccinations, as per government guidelines, in a way that the community understood and dispelled any misinformation around it.

 During the door-to-door visits to identify the people who hadn’t been vaccinated, the field team was introduced to Sonali and her family.
-After her friend’s loss, Sonali was scared of getting infected with COVID-19, at the same time, she was reluctant to get vaccinated when the drive was rolled out on January 3.
-She feared that she would be suffering from unbearable pain and fever after taking the shot.
+After her friend’s loss, Sonali feared getting infected with COVID-19.
+She was reluctant to get vaccinated when the drive was rolled out on January 3, 2022.
+She stressed that she would suffer from unbearable pain and fever after taking the shot.

-With the support of her parents, the Save the Children team made her aware that it’s common to experience mild to moderate side effects after getting the vaccine and convinced her to take the first shot.
+With the support of her parents, the team made her aware that it’s common to experience mild to moderate side effects after getting the vaccine and convinced her to take the first shot.

 On January 8, she got her first dose of the COVID-19 vaccine.
-She informed the team that she experienced mild fever and pain in her arm where the injection was given only for two days.
-After recovering, she has started motivating her friends to get the vaccine.
+She informed the team that she experienced mild fever and pain in her arm, where the injection was given only for two days.
+After recovering, she started motivating her friends to get the vaccine.

 During the pandemic, Save the Children’s team in collaboration with state health department in Himachal Pradesh, were actively disseminating all the health advisories and guidelines released by the government.
 The teams in various intervention areas taught the community to practice social distancing and COVID-appropriate behaviour.
 When the Government of India rolled out the vaccination drive for adults, the on-ground staff collaborated with the district administrations to facilitate the vaccination of adults and address any vaccine hesitancy in the community.
 The same drive was undertaken when vaccines were rolled out for children.